miklevin/MikeLev.in/_posts/2023-03-16-bing-side-bar-makes-default-search-set-to-google-inconsequential.md

 ---
 date: 2023-03-16
 title: Bing Side Bar Makes Default Search Set To Google Inconsequential
-permalink: /blog/bing-side-bar-makes-default-search-set-to-google-inconsequential/
 headline: Discover How Bing Side-Bar Makes Google Default Search Inconsequential
 description: Discover how I recently updated my browser to the newest version and found Bing integrated into the upper-right corner.
 I was curious to see if I could use it beyond my daily quota, and found out it's more about rate than queries per day.
 I activated the side-panel to see what it looks like and tried it out - read my blog post to find out what I discovered!
 keywords: Bing, Google, Browser, Version, Queries, Rate, Side-Panel, Activated, Inconsequential
-categories: version, google, bing
+categories: version, bing, google
+permalink: /blog/bing-side-bar-makes-default-search-set-to-google-inconsequential/
 layout: post
 ---

 And there you have it!
 Your browser has been updated to the newest version, and now you have Bing in your face!
 The Bing logo goes in the upper-right.
 Click it